OpenSimulationInterface/osi-documentation/osi/README.rst

 language binding of choice only supports proto3 syntax out of the box, a shell script called ``convert-to-proto3.sh`` is supplied that converts all proto files to proto3 syntax.
-If this is run prior to building, the resulting libaries will use proto3, with the on-the-wire format remaining compatible between proto2 and proto3 libraries.
+If this is run prior to building, the resulting libraries will use proto3, with the on-the-wire format remaining compatible between proto2 and proto3 libraries.

 Packaging